hidayatkhan013/Pico_w_temp_flow_sensor_dahsboard/README.md

-# Energy and Water Usage Monitoring Application
+# Smart Water and Energy Consumption System

 This project provides a comprehensive solution for monitoring energy and water usage.
 It includes features for calculating bills, analyzing consumption patterns, and displaying data through interactive charts and tables.
 The app is designed for residential and commercial users, providing insightful and actionable data.